MrR0807/Notes/interview-questions.md

 * What monitoring tools do you use?
 Three observability pillars - logs, metrics, trace.
 * Are you documenting your project?
 Who is responsible for documentation?
 * How often do you test your code?
+* How do I locally test the software?
+* How does pre-production and production testing work?
 * What kind of testing frameworks do you use?
 Example: Mockito, Junit, Spock, TestContainers etc.
 * Black box testing vs White box testing?
 (Detroit vs London).
 * How do use understand Unit Testing?